Ultimosamnang/Linux-bzImages/README.md

 # Linux-bzImages
-Here are my compiled Linux-bzImages ABOVE
+Here are my compiled Linux-bzImages ABOVE,
 To run the kernel, put in the following command:
 `qemu-system-x86_64 -kernel <name of kernel>.bzImage`
 but first install the required packages: